Peter Bloch is the lead teacher at MATTS.

 Private Teaching Practice

-Peter can be reached by email or telephone as follows:
+Peter can be reached by email or telephone:

 Being young and male (there were rather more female candidates) was a great advantage with the Carringtons' waiting list and so I only had to wait 2½ years for a place instead of the usual 5.
 I spent this time having as many lessons I could with all the teachers I could travel to who had trained with Alexander (“first generation” teachers) and two ‘unofficial’ terms of training by shuttling around the three training courses then open in Israel.

-After my training I came into the Carrington training course regularly as a junior teacher and also for one term at Robin Simmons’s and Jean Clark’s course in Hampstead.
-I quickly built up a large private practice, all the while continuing my studies, mostly with teachers who had trained with Alexander.
+After my training I came into the Carrington training course regularly as a junior teacher and also at Robin Simmons’s and Jean Clark’s course in Hampstead.
+I quickly built up a large private practice, all the while continuing my own studies, mostly with teachers who had trained with Alexander.

-After six years teaching in London, in 1993 we moved to Cheshire and I again quickly built up a large private practice as well as teaching in the wind and percussion department at the Royal Northern College of Music in Manchester with some classes for singers.
-I continued postgraduate studies with first generation teachers throughout this period, travelling to London monthly for a series of individual lessons.
+After six years teaching in London, in 1993 we moved to Cheshire and I again quickly built up a large private practice as well as teaching at the Royal Northern College of Music in Manchester giving individual lessons to students in the wind and percussion department and group classes for singers.
+I continued postgraduate studies with first generation teachers throughout this period, travelling to London regularly for individual lessons.

 In 2001 I assisted Malcolm Williamson in the setting up of the new Manchester Alexander Technique Training School (MATTS) and was assistant director of the course for five years.
 Many of the early (and subsequent) graduates of the course had previously been my private students and many of these are now regular teachers at MATTS.